-The other information comprises the information included in the Narrative Report pages 1 to 8, other than the financial statements and our auditor's report thereon.
-The Chief Finance Officer is responsible for the other information.
+The other information comprises the information included in the Office of the Police and Crime Commissioner for Leicestershire Annual Financial Report 2020/21 set out in the Narrative Report, other than the financial statements and our auditor's report thereon.
+The Temporary Chief Finance Officer is responsible for the other information contained within the Office of the Police and Crime Commissioner for Leicestershire and Group Statement of Accounts.